Gman-Superfly/AKIRA/architecture_expanded/wormhole/WH_HOMEOSTAT_STORED_EXPLICIT_PRECISION.md

 │  • It breaks the "zero gradient deadlock"                     │
 │  • A low-similarity but high-benefit connection can open     │ │                                                                 │
-│  This is like Equilibrium Propagation's "nudge" —             │
-│  credit assignment without backprop through inactive paths.   │ │                                                                 │
+│  This is like Equilibrium Propagation's "nudge",              │ │  credit assignment without backprop through inactive paths.   │ │                                                                 │
 └─────────────────────────────────────────────────────────────────┘